BotBlake/jellybench_py/README.md

 Use at your own risk.

 > [!NOTE]
-> This hardware benchmark will use all system ressources available.
+> This hardware benchmark will use all system resources available.

 > [!NOTE]
 > The Benchmark will take multiple hours to finish.
 Make sure to run it, when the system is not used.

 > [!WARNING]
 > By default the client will use the official Jellyfin Hardware Survey Server on <https://hwa.jellyfin.org/>.
-The script will not upload any Test results without seperate user confirmation.
+The script will not upload any Test results without separate user confirmation.
 It will only load the tests and test files based on your Operating System and Architecture.

 ### Software Requirements

-jellybench_py is built as a python module via poetry.
-Therefore you need to have at least python 3.11.2 and poetry installed on your system. poetry is installed via pipx using: `pipx install poetry` If you do not have pipx installed, follow the [official install guide](https://pipx.pypa.io/stable/installation/)
+jellybench_py is built as a python module via uv.
+Therefore you need to have uv installed on your system.

-As of [Poetry 2.0.0](https://python-poetry.org/blog/announcing-poetry-2.0.0#poetry-export-and-poetry-shell-only-available-via-plugins) `poetry shell` is only available as a plugin.
-Therefore you will have to install the plugin as well.
-You will find an install guide [here](https://github.com/python-poetry/poetry-plugin-shell?tab=readme-ov-file#installation).
+To install uv, follow the [official install guide](https://docs.astral.sh/uv/getting-started/installation/).

 ### Installing jellybench_py

 1. Clone the GitHub Repository `git clone https://github.com/BotBlake/jellybench_py`
 2. Go into the jellybench_py Folder `cd jellybench_py`
 3. Switch to the development branch `git switch develop`
-4. Open the venv shell `poetry shell`
+4. Sync dependencies `uv sync`
-5. Install Dependencies `poetry install`
+5. Activate the venv `source .venv/bin/activate` (instead of steps 4+5, you can prefix every command with `uv run`)
-_(To exit the Shell: `exit`)_
+6. Install pre-commit hooks. `pre-commit install`

 > [!IMPORTANT]
 > Since the state of the software often Changes, you might have to do some "additional steps" to ensure its running correctly.
 They are explained down below in the [additional Steps](https://github.com/BotBlake/jellybench_py?tab=readme-ov-file#additional-steps) section.

 ### Running jellybench_py

-1. open the poetry shell `poetry shell`
+1. activate the venv
 2. run the script `jellybench`
 > [!IMPORTANT]
 > By default this will use the official Jellyfin Hardware Survey Server <https://hwa.jellyfin.org/>.
 If you want to run from a custom Server, use the `--server {url}` option